jejacks0n/teaspoon/README.md

 We made some changes to how configuration and loading works for version 0.8.0, which might cause some confusion.
 For this we're sorry, but it'll be better in the long run -- and hey, we didn't write a javascript test runner and then abandon it.

 1. move your teaspoon_env.rb to a backup file.
-2. run the install generator to get the new teaspoon_env.rb
+2. run the install generator to get the new teaspoon_env.rb, and migrate your old settings into the new file.
 3. move all settings that you had in /initializers/teaspoon.rb into /spec/teaspoon_env.rb and delete the initializer.